YamanAyoun/reading-notes/Read-Class-9.md

 By utilizing LINQ, developers can write concise and expressive queries that seamlessly integrate with the C# language, enabling efficient and flexible data manipulation.

-## Things I want to know more about
-1. Query Forcing Immediate Execution.
-2. Join clause.